elopio/docs/source/includes/_apiOverview.md

 A private key (+ derived public key and address) is automatically generated for the user.
 A secret key derived from the password using PBKDF2, along with a random 128-bit initialization vector, is used to encrypt the private key (using AES-256).
 Nothing is stored by augur.js.
 The account object will be returned to the callback provided or simply returned if no callback is provided.

-The Augur UI will handle your account information for you, but if you are using augur.js on it's own you will need to manage the account yourself. augur.js doesn't sign any transactions for you if you aren't using the Augur UI.
+The Augur UI will handle your account information for you, but if you are using augur.js on its own you will need to manage the account yourself. augur.js doesn't sign any transactions for you if you aren't using the Augur UI.

 If you want to use the augur.js API directly, you will need to sign any transaction that will modify information on the blockchain (non-call transactions).
 All transactions take a `_signer` parameter which should be set to the sending account's `privateKey` Buffer or a function that will sign a transaction (hardware wallet).